padjal/db-course/cinemaBookingProject/README.md

 ## User interface
 It is my intention to create a user interface for this database project in order to make it more perceivable for everyone.
 I want to implement it using one of the famous UI frontend frameworks - React.js or Vue.js.

+Is turns out that there are a lot of things that I need to learn before creating a web-based UI for my project as I wanted, so this will remain as an open task.